Joseph Leopold Imesch

-Joseph Leopold Imesch (June 21, 1931 – December 22, 2015) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Joliet in Illinois from 1979 to 2006.
+Joseph Leopold Imesch (June 21, 1931 – December 22, 2015) was an American Catholic prelate who served as bishop of Joliet in Illinois from 1979 to 2006.
 He previously served as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 1973 to 1979.

 Biography

 Early life and education

-Joseph Imesch was born on June 21, 1931, in Grosse Pointe Farms, Michigan to Dionys and Margaret (née Margelisch) Imesch.
-After attending St. Ambrose Parish school and St. Paul Elementary School in Grosse Pointe, Michigan, he entered Sacred Heart Seminary High School and College in Detroit.
+Joseph Imesch was born on June 21, 1931, in Grosse Pointe Farms, Michigan, to Dionys and Margaret (née Margelisch) Imesch.
+After attending St. Ambrose Parish school and St. Paul Elementary School in Grosse Pointe, Michigan, he entered Sacred Heart Seminary High School and College in Detroit, Michigan.
 Imesch graduated from Sacred Heart with a Bachelor of Arts degree in 1953.
 He then continued his studies at the Pontifical North American College in Rome.

 Ordination and ministry

 While in Rome, Imesch was ordained to the priesthood for the Archdiocese of Detroit on December 16, 1956, by Bishop Martin J. O’Connor in the Chapel of the North American College.
 He earned a Licentiate of Sacred Theology there in 1957.
 Following his return to Michigan, Imesch served as an assistant pastor at St. Charles Parish in Detroit.
 In 1959, he became private secretary to Cardinal John Dearden, a position he held until 1971.
 In 1971, Imesch left his post as private secretary to become pastor of Our Lady of Sorrows Parish in Farmington, Michigan.